 The Ivy Chelsea Garden

-The green terrace, complete with trailing ivy, fragrant herbs, plump cushions and those all-important heaters, is a pretty magical take on eating al fresco in London – particularly at night when the fire pits come out.
+The green terrace, complete with trailing ivy, fragrant herbs, plump cushions and those all-important heaters, is a pretty magical take on outdoor dining in London – particularly at night when the fire pits come out.

 The flower-draped enclaves of The Prince’s beautiful garden have proven understandably popular this year.
 Not only is it pretty much perfect for your socially-distanced non household catch ups, but its buzzy vibe and spot-on food keeps punters returning again and again.

-- I’ve tried to flag up the heating / cover sitch at the different restaurants because when it’s December it’s blowing up a storm, there’s a big old difference between dining outside underneath a cosy heater and canopy and not.
+- We’ve tried to flag up the heating / cover sitch at the different restaurants because when it’s December it’s blowing up a storm, there’s a big old difference between dining outside underneath a cosy heater and canopy and not.
 Check ahead and dress appropriately.

 PS: Looking for more inspiration and ideas?
 Check out the Unusual London Book.